 For those who have a great deal of knowledge and background in computing, the BAC program offers the opportunity to fulfill requirements through documentation of that experience and through ongoing projects completed in the workplace.
 For those who have little experience with computing, all requirements can be completed as course work.
 In either case, the BAC offers the flexibility and individualized learning approach of SNL while focusing on the latest technology, theory and content provided by CDM.

 BAC students also work with the CDM Professional Advisors to define and plan their focus area requirements within the program.
 Students may elect to design an individualized computing related focus area that reflects their unique backgrounds and career interests or they may select from 10 Specialized Focus Area tracks offered by CDM.
 These tracks relate to dynamic and diverse aspects of computer technology and its applications.
-Students may need to demonstrate or complete certain pre-requisite requirements for some of the Focus Area tracks depending on the student's entry level of competence in that area.
+Students may need to demonstrate or complete certain pre-requisite requirements for some of the Focus Area tracks depending on the student's entry level of competency in that area.